chelmerrox/Etch-A-Sketch/README.md

 I have used HTML and CSS (HTML5 and CSS3) for this project.
 To make it dynamic and functional, I have also used JavaScript.

-This is a difficult project where my knowledge on HTML, CSS and JavaScript and how to use them together to build the front end of a web page are being tested.
+This is a difficult project where my knowledge on HTML, CSS and JavaScript and how to use them together to build the front-end of a web page are being tested.

 ## Preview of the Etch-A-Sketch web page